You’ve made the decision. You’re ready to buy. Now what?

 All these costs might make your head spin.
 But you can take solace in the fact that your real estate agent will be a great help in managing all of this and get you to your last step…

 The day has arrived.
-And there will be as much excitement as there will be sore backs.
-But you can take the pain out of moving day by planning ahead.
+And although there’s bound to be a bit of sadness about leaving your old home behind, there will be just as much excitement moving into your new one.
 Here are some tips for a smooth move:

 • Make a moving checklist that details a plan for things that need to be done weeks before you move all the way up to moving day itself

-• Plan for packing by clearly labeling boxes with the rooms they are to go to.
+• Plan for packing by clearly labeling boxes with the rooms in which they belong.
 You might even want to provide a small floorplan for the movers so they know exactly where to take them

 • Make sure you get competitive quotes from reliable moving companies.
 Or, to save money, find out how much it would cost to hire a moving van yourself (And bribe your friends to help you)

-• If you own your current home, cancel your cable and utilities and transfer any rented appliances (like water heater or furnace) to the new home owners.
+• Cancel your cable and utilities and transfer any rented appliances (like water heater or furnace) to the new home owners.
 While you’re at it, make sure to have the gas, electricity, cable and phone hooked up at your new home

 • Inform your key contacts – work, Canada Post, doctors, friends, pharmacy, etc… – of your change of address